 - Where holes and notches have been cut, attaching metal plates alongside can stiffen joists.

 Added together, the gaps between floorboards in a typically sized room can be equivalent to leaving a small window open.
+With this in mind, it's important to tackle the problem if you want to increase the warmth of a space (and decrease your heating bill).

 - Fill gaps with thin slivers of matching timber, proprietary draught strip systems or lengths of string pushed and glued into place – these can be stained to match the colour of the timber.